 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Iowa City and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Iowa City average rent prices in the chart below.

-When we take a look at the two-bedroom comparison from June to July, Iowa City experienced a -1.36% decrease for the price of a two-bedroom apartment.
-The rent price for a Iowa City two-bedroom apartments currently stands at $1,019.0.
+When we take a look at the two-bedroom comparison from July to August, Iowa City experienced a 13.8% increase for the price of a two-bedroom apartment.
+The rent price for a Iowa City two-bedroom apartments currently stands at $1,369.0.

 More key findings include: